psw58/aria-tree-react/readme.md

 Example of aria-tree structure using React

 ## How to run
-Install Node and Yarn if you dont have them then:
+Install Node and Yarn if you dont have them, then:

     Install dependencies:

         yarn install

     Run dev server:

         yarn run dev

     Open your favorite browser and type in http://localhost:8080

     to build output files:

         yarn run webpack

 ---